Staff vs. Senior Engineer: The Skills That Separate Individual Mastery from Organizational Impact

 Here's how the distinctions manifest across hierarchy, daily work, influence patterns, and compensation:

-Aspect Staff Engineer Senior Engineer
+Aspect Staff engineer Senior engineer

 Hierarchy One level above a senior in the IC ladder Top-tier within a single team